JacobRBlomquist/DFMA-Viewer-HTML5/README.md

 ### Running Server

-The server is an extemely simple Node.js server with express framework.
+The server is an extemrely simple Node.js server with express framework.

 Basically all it does is server static files.